Tour of Jersey, Channel Islands

 Another attraction in the area is Le Moulin de

-Quetivel, a Water Mill situated where there
+Quetivel, a Water Mill where there has been

-has been Mills since the early1300s.
-The Mill
+Mills since the early1300s.
+The Mill has been

-found in Jersey, an Exhibition showing the
+in Jersey, an Exhibition showing the history of

-can watch a Film about Quetivel.
+Film about Quetivel.
 Visitor Reviews

 .
 Map